 These instructions were not meant to teach the movements, which the teacher already knows, but to point out important points, in each movement, that should be emphasized.
 Basic posture and manner of moving in T’ai Chi Chih must necessarily come first at the beginning of classes.
 As previously stressed, movements are easy to learn and to do if the student has been taught the proper way to move.

-T’ai Chi Chih is doing so much good for so many people that the teacher has great incentive to see that it is done properly.
+T’ai Chi Chih is doing so much good for so many people that the teacher has a great incentive to see that it is done properly.
 Do not be lazy and overlook faults.
-Every T’ai Chi Chih teacher has made a strong commitment, and the sincerity of teachers will insure that they do the very best possible.
+Every T’ai Chi Chih teacher has made a strong commitment, and the sincerity of teachers will ensure that they do the very best possible.
 Good luck!

 All rights reserved.
 No parts of this talk may be reproduced by any means without the written permission of the copyright holder, with the exception of short quotations for the purpose of reviews.

 © Justin Stone 1996

 © Good Karma Publishing 2009